 Iza helped me with the mixing and assembly of the otak-otak.
 It is a type of cake made out of fish and spices.
 This is the third otak-otak that I've had and it is also the best tasting one.

 The Kuih Dadar that Simon, D, Cat and Ali put together was sensational!
-The crepe like wrapper flavoured with pandan and the filling of grated coconut with steeped with gula melaka is a dessert has now become a favourite of mine.
+The crepe like wrapper flavoured with pandan and the filling of grated coconut with steeped gula melaka is a sweet treat that has now become a favourite of mine.
 It is served with a sweet creamy like sauce that Simon cooked perfectly.

 After all that hard and fun work, we shared and devoured the fruits of our labour.
 Everything tasted great as expected.
 But most of all, it was a lot of fun and you get to take home culinary knowledge passed on by Jackie.
 Bookings for the last class this year on 23 December 2012 could already be full.
 But I was told that there would be classes available next year.
 For more details about future classes, contact email@example.com or Vani - 0424 260 494.